metamorph-inc/openmeta-mms/docs/source/getting_started/introduction/introduction.rst

 ------------------

 The OpenMETA tools are an integrated, open source, model-based platform used to design and analyze complex systems.
-They comprise of a modeling environment, a test execution framework, and a results management and visualization system.
+They comprise a modeling environment, a test execution framework, and a results management and visualization system.